microsoft/fhir-proxy/docs/QuickstartDeployARM-bicep.md

 + **Resource Tags** in **Step 1 #3** aren't passing validation in **Step 1 #8**.
     + See if there are any spaces that can be removed from the comma-separated list and try again.

-+ **FHIR Server Secret** parameter value needed in **Step 1 #4** is nowhere to be found.
++ **FHIR server Secret** parameter value needed in **Step 1 #4** is nowhere to be found.
-    + It's possible that you haven't registered FHIR Server as an application in the AAD tenant yet.
+    + It's possible that you haven't registered the FHIR server as an application in the AAD tenant yet.
 More information about this can be found here:

     [Register a service client application in Azure Active Directory](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/register-service-azure-ad-client-app)
     [Register the Azure Active Directory apps for Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/fhir-app-registration?WT.mc_id=Portal-Microsoft_Healthcare_APIs)